Tax guide

 1. Identify the exact year or tax period

-Confirm the relevant financial year, assessment year, tax year, GST period, return period, or notice period before acting.
-A correct answer for one period can be wrong for another.
+Confirm the financial year, assessment year, GST period, or notice period before acting.
+A correct answer for one period can be wrong for another, and the distinction matters when you are dealing with AY 2026-27 alongside old assessments.

 2. Build the evidence file

-Create a clean folder for the relevant year.
-Use separate subfolders for income, deductions, taxes paid, investments, business records, notices, and final filing.
-Prepare a one-page computation note that explains total income, deductions claimed, tax already paid, balance tax or refund, the return or compliance form used, and any special assumptions.
+Create a clean folder for the relevant year with separate subfolders for income, deductions, taxes paid, investments, business records, notices, and final filing.
+Write a one-page computation note covering total income, deductions claimed, tax already paid, balance payable or refund, the return form used, and any assumptions that were made.

 3. Reconcile external records

-AIS and Form 26AS are not optional background documents for income-tax work; they are department-facing records that often drive processing, refund release, mismatch identification, and notice generation.
+AIS and Form 26AS are not optional background documents — they are department-facing records that drive processing, refund release, mismatch identification, and notice generation.
 For GST work, reconcile books, invoices, returns, challans, and GSTR-2B before claiming or defending input tax credit.

 4. Choose the correct action